 - Spray painting and aerosol use is not permitted anywhere outside of the approved campus spray booths.

-- “Guests” are defined as someone who is not a currently enrolled RISD student.
+- “Guests” are defined as someone who is not a currently enrolled RISD student living in a RISD Residence Hall or House.
 The intent of guest privileges is to allow for reasonable visitation by a resident’s friends – not long term or live-in visitors.
 In fairness to those paying the room fee, repeated visits by the same guest are strongly discouraged and may be denied.
 Residents may not admit or utilize contractors or other individuals whose purpose is to perform work or services for them under this guest policy.

 - “Host” is defined as the RISD enrolled student with a guest.